COVID-19 (coronavirus) update

-Our team of skilled UTC practitioners and GP’s can offer treatment, advice and information for a range of minor injuries.
+Our team of skilled UTC practitioners and GP’s can offer treatment, advice and information for a range of minor injuries and illnesses.
 Our waiting times can be considerably less than emergency departments and if we are unable to help, we can refer or direct you to the most appropriate service.

 Patients are treated in order of priority rather than order of attendance.

 Call NHS 111 before visiting us to get an appointment at a specific time.

 *Please note that we are unable to provide clinical advice over the telephone.
 Calls may be recorded for quality and training purposes.

 Last patient accepted at 7.30pm

 The UTC is open to all NHS patients, no appointments required.

 Royal South Hants Hospital

 We are located at the Royal South Hants Hospital.
 The entrance can be found adjacent to car park F, to the left of the main entrance on level B.

 Please do not call Southampton NHS Treatment Centre with enquiries about Royal South Hants Urgent Treatment Centre.
 The centre is based in a different part of the hospital and cannot help with UTC enquiries.
 In the first instance please read our FAQs.